How Does Health Sharing Work?

 Do I get a membership card like insurance?

 Most health sharing plans provide a membership card that you can present to healthcare providers.
-Zion HealthShare provides a Cigna PPO card that providers recognize.
+Zion HealthShare provides a membership card you can show at any provider.
 Other plans provide their own membership cards.
-Providers are not required to accept health sharing cards, but most do — especially if the plan uses a recognized network like Cigna PPO.
+Providers are not required to accept health sharing cards, but most do — especially since major plans like Zion allow any licensed provider with no network restrictions.

 Can I cancel health sharing at any time?